ZhgChg.Li

 if percentComplete >= thredhold {

-//Yes, inform the animation to complete
+// Yes, inform animation to finish

 finish()